LucRyan/sojoengineeringtest/README.md

 * Do not just submit the most naive implementation and be done with it, this is a chance to show off your abilities and knowledge

 ## Submitting
-* Once you are done changing your codebase, e-mail a zipped version to andrew dot grapsas at sojostudios dot com
+Once you are done changing your codebase, e-mail a zipped version to andrew dot grapsas at sojostudios dot com.